Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 Cons:

-- End-to-end encryption is only available for paid users.
+- End-to-end encryption is only available for qualifying paid Microsoft 365 subscriptions.

 - Advertisements in the free version.

-Available for: Web, Mac, Windows, Android, and iOS.
+Available for: Web, macOS, Windows, Android, and iOS.

 Zoho Mail is a business-focused email service that provides professional email hosting with robust security and collaboration features.

-During my test, I liked its clean, ad-free interface and the integration with Zoho’s productivity suite.
-It’s particularly great for small businesses looking for an affordable email solution.
+I liked its clean, ad-free interface and the integration with Zoho’s productivity suite.
+Thanks to its affordable price point, it’s a particularly great choice for small businesses looking for a budget-friendly email solution.

-I also liked the integrated calendar and to-do lists, which made it easy to manage my day-to-day tasks and stay on top of my schedule.
+I was also happy with the integrated calendar and to-do lists, which made it easy to manage my day-to-day tasks and stay on top of my schedule.

 However, the mobile apps felt a bit clunky compared to competitors, and the desktop version could be better optimized, as I encountered slower loading a few times.